Everything We Know About the ‘Buffy the Vampire Slayer’ Reboot

 We have good news for “Buffy the Vampire Slayer” fans: A reboot is officially in the works, with Sarah Michelle Gellar returning as the titular character—or should we say, Slayer.
-According to Deadline, the follow-up to the beloved cult hit that ran from 1997–2003 is nearing a pilot order at Hulu, and a writers’ room is reportedly being assembled soon.
+News broke earlier this year that a follow-up to the beloved cult hit that ran from 1997 to 2003 was nearing a pilot order at Hulu.
+Now the reboot officially has its lead.
+According to Deadline, Ryan Kiera Armstrong (“Star Wars: Skeleton Crew,” “Firestarter”) is starring opposite Gellar as a new slayer in the currently untitled Buffyverse project.

-This means casting opportunities will likely pop up once the show rises from the dead.
+As the “Buffy the Vampire Slayer” reboot continues its development cycle, casting opportunities and announcements are likely to arise.
 To learn more about this exciting new sequel, including who else may be involved, read on for everything we know so far.

 JUMP TO